-7.12.1.1 Features
+7.11.1.1 Features

-- Fully compliant with USB 2.0 Specification (full speed). - Supports 32 physical (16 logical) endpoints with a 4 kB endpoint buffer RAM. - Supports Control, Bulk, Interrupt and Isochronous endpoints. - Scalable realization of endpoints at run time. - Endpoint Maximum packet size selection (up to USB maximum specification) by software at run time. - Supports SoftConnect and GoodLink features. - While USB is in the Suspend mode, the LPC2478 can enter one of the reduced power modes and wake up on USB activity. - Supports DMA transfers with the DMA RAM of 16 kB on all non-control endpoints. - Allows dynamic switching between CPU-controlled and DMA modes. - Double buffer implementation for Bulk and Isochronous endpoints.
+- Fully compliant with USB 2.0 specification (full speed). - Supports 32 physical (16 logical) endpoints with a 4 kB endpoint buffer RAM. - Supports Control, Bulk, Interrupt and Isochronous endpoints. - · Scalable realization of endpoints at run time. - Endpoint Maximum packet size selection (up to USB maximum specification) by software at run time. - Supports SoftConnect and GoodLink features. - While USB is in the Suspend mode, LPC2470 can enter one of the reduced power modes and wake up on USB activity. - Supports DMA transfers with the DMA RAM of 16 kB on all non-control endpoints. - Allows dynamic switching between CPU-controlled and DMA modes. - Double buffer implementation for Bulk and Isochronous endpoints.

-7.12.2 USB host controller
+7.11.2 USB host controller

 The host controller enables full- and low-speed data exchange with USB devices attached to the bus.
 It consists of register interface, serial interface engine and DMA controller.
-The register interface complies with the Open Host Controller Interface (OHCI) specification.
+The register interface complies with the OHCI specification.

-7.12.2.1 Features
+7.11.2.1 Features